-- Level 1-Valuations based on quoted prices in active markets for identical assets or liabilities that the Company has the ability to access. - Level 2-Valuations based on inputs other than quoted prices in active markets, which are either directly or indirectly observable. - Level 3-Valuations based on inputs that are unobservable and significant to the overall fair value measurement.
-The inputs used in the determination of fair value may require significant judgment or estimation.
-Such information may be the result of consensus pricing information or broker quotes which include a disclaimer that the broker would not be held to such a price in an actual transaction.
-The non-binding nature of consensus pricing and/or quotes accompanied by disclaimer would result in classification as a Level 3 asset, assuming no additional corroborating evidence.
+- Level 1-Valuations based on quoted prices in active markets for identical assets or liabilities that the Company has the ability to access. - Level 2-Valuations based on inputs other than quoted prices in active markets, which are either directly or indirectly observable for essentially the full term of the investment.
+Level 2 inputs include quoted prices for similar assets in active markets, quoted prices for identical or similar assets in non-active markets (for example, thinly traded public companies), pricing models whose inputs are observable for substantially the full term of the investment, and pricing models whose inputs are derived principally from or corroborated by, observable market data through correlation or other means for substantially the full term of the investment. - Level 3-Valuations based on inputs that are unobservable and significant to the overall fair value measurement.
+Such information may be the result of consensus pricing information or broker quotes for which sufficient observable inputs were not available.

-As required by ASC 820, when the inputs used to measure fair value fail within different levels of the hierarchy, the level within which the fair value measurement is categorized is based on the lowest level input that is significant to the fair value measurement in its entirety.
+As required by ASC 820, when the inputs used to measure fair value fall within different levels of the hierarchy, the level within which the fair value measurement is categorized is based on the lowest level input that is significant to the fair value measurement in its entirety.
 For example, a Level 3 fair value measurement may include inputs that are observable (Levels 1 and 2) and unobservable (Level 3).
 Therefore, gains and losses for such investments categorized within the Level 3 table below may include changes in fair value that are attributable to both observable inputs (Levels 1 and 2) and unobservable inputs (Level 3).
 The Company conducts reviews of fair value hierarchy classifications on a quarterly basis.
 Changes in the observability of valuation inputs may result in a reclassification for certain investments.

-The Company's investment portfolio at December 31, 2012 and December 31, 2011 was comprised exclusively of debt securities.
+The Company's investment portfolio at December 31, 2013 and December 31, 2012 was comprised exclusively of debt securities.
 The fair value determination for these investments primarily consisted of both observable (Level 2) and unobservable (Level 3) inputs.

 The fair value determination of the Level 3 securities required one or more of the following unobservable inputs:

-- Financial information obtained from each portfolio company, including unaudited statements of operations and balance sheets for the most recent period available as compared to budgeted numbers; - Current and projected financial condition of the portfolio company; - Current and projected ability of the portfolio company to service its debt obligations; - Type and amount of collateral, if any, underlying the investment;
+- Financial information obtained from each portfolio company, including unaudited statements of operations and balance sheets for the most recent period available as compared to budgeted numbers; - Current and projected financial condition of the portfolio company; - Current and projected ability of the portfolio company to service its debt obligations; - Type and amount of collateral, if any, underlying the investment; - Current financial ratios (e.g., fixed charge coverage ratio, interest coverage ratio, and net debt/EBITDA ratio) applicable to the investment; - Current liquidity of the investment and related financial ratios (e.g., current ratio and quick ratio); - Pending debt or capital restructuring of the portfolio company; - Projected operating results of the portfolio company; - Current information regarding any offers to purchase the investment; - Current ability of the portfolio company to raise any additional financing as needed;

-- Current financial ratios (e.g., fixed charge coverage ratio, interest coverage ratio, and net debt/EBITDA ratio) applicable to the investment; - Current liquidity of the investment and related financial ratios (e.g., current ratio and quick ratio); - Pending debt or capital restructuring of the portfolio company; - Projected operating results of the portfolio company; - Current information regarding any offers to purchase the investment; - Current ability of the portfolio company to raise any additional financing as needed; - Changes in the economic environment which may have a material impact on the operating results of the portfolio company; - Internal occurrences that may have an impact (both positive and negative) on the operating performance of the portfolio company; - Qualitative assessment of key management; - Contractual rights, obligations or restrictions associated with the investment; and - Other factors deemed relevant.
+- Changes in the economic environment which may have a material impact on the operating results of the portfolio company; - Internal occurrences that may have an impact (both positive and negative) on the operating performance of the portfolio company; - Qualitative assessment of key management; - Contractual rights, obligations or restrictions associated with the investment; - Third party pricing for securities; and - Other factors deemed relevant.